 To officially register your Nebraska LLC, file a Certificate of Organization with the Secretary of State and pay the filing fee.

-The Certificate of Organization can be filed by drafting the document according to state statutes, then uploading a PDF online or filing a hard copy by mail.
+The Certificate of Organization can be filed by filling out the PDF form, then uploading it online or submitting it by mail.
 The filing fee is $100 online and $110 by mail.

 - Entity name